cascadiajs/2013.cascadiajs.com/data-oriented-programming_gozala.md

-Luckily there are viable solutions (like [FRP][]) pioneered by functional languages, that do a better job at managing complexity by concentrating fully on the data & it's transformations, which in many cases can be provide more effective & simpler solutions.
+Luckily there are viable solutions (like [FRP][]) pioneered by functional languages, that do a better job at managing complexity by concentrating fully on the data & its transformations, which in many cases can provide more effective & simpler solutions.

 It can not be a coincidence that lots of parallels can be